openshift/installer/docs/user/vsphere/install_upi.md

 ### Setting up install-config for installer

-The OpenShift installer uses an [Install Config][install-config] to drive all install time configuration.
+The OpenShift installer uses an [Install Config](../customization.md#platform-customization) to drive all install time configuration.

 An example install config for vSphere UPI is as follows: